thoughtbot/botcasts/lessons/lesson-4.md

 # Lesson 4: Typeahead Search

+In this lesson we'll add typeahead search to the existing search page.
+As you start typing your search query, the page will automatically return results without the need to manually submit the form.

 ![Demo of typeahead search](./assets/lesson-4/demo.gif)

-Since the `<form>` will be making rapid submissions and those submissions will result in a sequence of Turbo Drive visits, we'll want to render the `<form>` with [data-turbo-action="replace"][] so that we _replace_ the current History entry, instead of creating a new entry for each and every keystroke.

-This commit extends the `element` Stimulus controller with a `requestSubmit` action.
+First we extend the `element` Stimulus controller with a `requestSubmit` action.
+This action simply submits the form the controller is attached to.

 ```diff
 --- a/app/javascript/controllers/element_controller.js